Taylor-Guo/Taylor-Guo.github.io/_pages/Home.md

 I am now applying for a PhD position in 2024 Fall.

+# News
+* I have successfully finished my MRes Study at the National University of Singapore!
+2023.04

 For more info
 ------
 If you are interested in considering me as a strong candidate, do not hesitate to contact me via [ht.guo.Taylor@outlook.com](ht.guo.Taylor@outlook.com).
 I am glad to take interviews and so excited to see how my previous research experience could potentially contribute to you ongoing or future research topics~